 This is a guest post by Matt Turner, a Creswick local.
-Matt is planning to host a public ride using this route.
-Sign up to the mailing list to receive news about the ride.
+Matt has organised public rides using this route in 2017/2018.
+Hopefully there'll be another edition in 2019.
+To keep up to date with developments, sign up to the mailing list (in the sidebar).

 Where: Creswick, Ballarat, Skipton, Beaufort—Central Victoria